-The Tejon Ranch Public Facilities Financing Authority, or TRPFFA, is a joint powers authority formed by Kern County and TCWD to finance public infrastructure within the Company's Kern County developments.
-For the development of the Tejon Ranch Commerce Center, or TRCC, TRPFFA has created two Community Facilities Districts, or CFDs: the West CFD and the East CFD.
+The TRPFFA is a joint powers authority formed by Kern County and TCWD to finance public infrastructure within the Company's Kern County developments.
+For the development of the TRCC, TRPFFA has created two CFDs: the West CFD and the East CFD.
 The West CFD has placed liens on 420 acres of the Company's land to secure payment of special taxes related to \$19,540,000 of outstanding bond debt sold by TRPFFA for TRCC-West.
 The East CFD has placed liens on 1,931 acres of the Company's land to secure payments of special taxes related to \$72,055,000 of outstanding bond debt sold by TRPFFA for TRCC-East.
 At TRCC-West, the West CFD has no additional bond debt approved for issuance.
 At TRCC-East, the East CFD has approximately \$44,035,000 of additional bond debt authorized by TRPFFA that can be sold in the future.

 In connection with the sale of the bonds, there is a standby letter of credit for \$4,393,000 related to the issuance of East CFD bonds.
 The standby letter of credit is in place to provide additional credit enhancement and cover approximately two years of interest on the outstanding bonds.
 This letter of credit will not be drawn upon unless the Company, as the largest landowner in the CFD, fails to make its property tax payments.
-The Company believes that the letter of credit will never be drawn upon.
+The Company believes the letter of credit will never be drawn upon.
 The letter of credit is for two years and will be renewed in two-year intervals as necessary.
-The annual cost related to the letter of credit is approximately \$60,000.
+The annual cost related to the letter of credit is approximately \$62,000.

-The Company is obligated, as a landowner in each CFD, to pay its share of the special taxes assessed each year.
+As a landowner in each CFD, the Company is obligated to pay its share of the special taxes assessed each year.
 The secured lands include both the TRCC-West and TRCC-East developments.
 Proceeds from the sale of West CFD bonds went to reimburse the Company for public infrastructure costs related to the TRCC-West development.
-As of March 31, 2023, there were no additional improvement funds remaining from the West CFD bonds.
+As of June 30, 2023, there were no additional improvement funds remaining from the West CFD bonds.
 There are \$9,763,557 of additional improvement funds remaining within the East CFD bonds for reimbursement of public infrastructure costs during future years.
 During fiscal 2023, the Company expects to pay approximately \$2,816,000 in special taxes.
 As development continues to occur at TRCC, new owners of land and new lease tenants, through triple net leases, will bear an increasing portion of the assessed special tax.
-This amount could change in the future based on the amount of bonds outstanding and the amount of taxes paid by others.
+This amount could change in the future, based on the amount of bonds outstanding and the amount of taxes paid by others.
 The assessment of each individual property sold or leased is not determinable at this time because it is based on the current tax rate and assessed value of the property at the time of sale or on its assessed value at the time it is leased to a third-party.
-Accordingly, the Company was not required to recognize an obligation on March 31, 2023.
+Accordingly, the Company was not required to recognize an obligation on June 30, 2023.